emily-chan/presto/presto-docs/src/main/sphinx/connector/tpch.rst

 identical in all schemas.
 Other tables vary based on the *scale factor* which is determined based on the schema name.
 For example, the schema ``sf1`` corresponds to scale factor ``1`` and the schema ``sf300`` corresponds to scale factor ``300``.
+Scale factor indicates the total bytes used to represent the entire set of tables.
+For example, ``sf1`` means that across approximately 10 tables that TPCH has, writing them all to disk uncompressed would consume approximately 1GB, ``sf100`` would be approximately 100GB, and so forth.
 The TPCH connector provides an infinite number of schemas for any scale factor which includes floating-point values, not just the few common ones listed by ``SHOW SCHEMAS``.
 The ``tiny`` schema is an alias for scale factor ``0.01``, which is a very small data set useful for testing.